AlexH-HankIT/phpietadmin-gui/README.md

 - [ ] Backup config files (http://code.stephenmorley.org/php/diff-implementation/)
 - [ ] Menu to restore config files
 - [ ] function naming convention in models (prepend class name to function name)
+- [ ] Create "consistency", which displays if the daemon config and the config file are identically
+- [ ] Use composer
+- [ ] Use unity testing

 Items are completely random ;-)